Nick Offerman: Woodworking

 Offerman has run the Offerman Woodshop with a crew of six craftsmen and women in Los Angeles since 2001.
 He has said that acting in TV and movies is "cramping my style at the woodshop" and "if I just had a life of woodworking and live theater, that'd be perfectly fine with me".
 He educated himself about woodworking with books and periodicals and has written several books about woodworking.
 He emphasizes that literature about the craft tends to be too somber and sober and actually it's important to know going in that you're supposed to make mistakes.

+Freemasonry

+Offerman confirmed his membership as a freemason during a 2020 interview with Wired Magazine.
+He has written about his fascination with freemasonry in his book Gumption.
+He has since been featured in masonic articles, including the Scottish Rite.